Which fruits and vegetables are in season?

 Research shows that these foods contain different classes of phytonutrients, natural components in plants that may reduce the risk of heart disease and certain cancers, said Johnson, the Robert L. Bickford professor of nutrition at the University of Vermont.
 Many fruits and vegetables contain antioxidants, she said, and ultimately can help reduce the risk of atherosclerosis, a buildup of fat, cholesterol and other substances on inner walls of arteries.

 The American Heart Association recommends at least 4.5 cups per day of fruits and vegetables as part of a healthy lifestyle that can help you avoid risks for heart disease and stroke.
-Heart disease is the leading cause of death in America, and stroke ranks fourth.

 Eating enough fruits and vegetables also has other benefits: “The diet to reduce your risk for cancer is the same,” Johnson said.

 Thanks to modern transportation, you can find an assortment of fresh fruits and vegetables all year long.
 But the added costs of transporting produce long distances impacts the price.
 Buying in-season foods and foods grown closer to your home is generally better for your pocketbook.